OWASP/owasp.github.io/pages/projects/projects.md

 ## Projects for Good

-we are a community of developers, technologists and evangelists improving the security of softare.
+We are a community of developers, technologists and evangelists improving the security of softare.
 The OWASP Foundation gives aspiring open source projects a plaform to secure the web with:
 - Visibility: Our website gets more than six million visitors a year
 - Credibility: OWASP is well known in the AppSec community
 - Resources: Funding and Project Summits are available for qualifying Programs